 13.5 Corporate Seal.
 The HDC shall have no corporate seal.

 13.6 Nondiscrimination.
-No activity of the HDC shall discriminate on account of the race, color, creed, religion, national origin, sex, marital status, status with regard to public assistance, membership or activity in a local commission, disability, sexual orientation, familial status, or age of any person.
+No activity of the HDC shall discriminate on account of the race, color, creed, religion, national origin, ethnicity, culture, language, sex, marital status, status with regard to public assistance, socio-economic status, home ownership status, membership or activity in a local commission, disability, sexual orientation, secuality, gender identity, familial status, or age of any person.